raspberrypi/documentation/configuration/external-storage.md

     sudo apt-get update
     sudo apt-get install exfat-fuse
     ```
+5. If your HDD uses an NTFS file system, you will have read-only access to the HDD.
+If you want to write to the HDD, you can install the ntfs-3g driver:

+    ```
+    sudo apt-get update
+    sudo apt-get install ntfs-3g
+    ```
 4. Run the following command to get the location of the disk partition:

     ```